 - Hectares of farmland and jungle

-When I was a young girl, my small town library—and the books I borrowed from it—were my sanctuary.
+When I was a young girl, my small town library, and the books I borrowed from it, were my sanctuary.
 When I was an overworked college student, and later a harried mom, time to read became one of my most precious commodities.

-- Strategically placed reading chairs and benches
+- Strategically placed hammocks and patio chairs

 - Horseback riding